planetary-social/protocol-documentation/docs/replication/ebt.md

 being set to `false`.

 If the value isn't negative then it should be interpreted as follows.
-First, the JSON number should be parsed and converted to a signed integer represented in binary in big endian notation.
+First, the JSON number should be parsed and converted to a signed integer.
 Then, the rightmost (lowest order) bit of the number should be interpreted as a binary flag with `0` equal to `false` and `1` equal to `true`.
 This flag is referred to as the *receive flag*.
 Next, a "sign-extending right shift" (also called "arithmetic right shift") by 1 bit should be performed on the binary number therefore discarding the rightmost (lowest order) bit.
 This number should then be interpreted as a sequence number for the feed specified in the name field of this name/value pair.
 Lets simply call this number *sequence*.

 To encode a note a reverse of this process should be performed.
 If the *replicate flag* is set to false then the value can simply be set as `-1`.
-Otherwise, the number should be stored as a signed integer encoded in big endian notation and "left shift" should be performed.
+Otherwise, the number should be stored as a signed integer and "left shift" should be performed.
 The rightmost (lowest order) bit should then be set according to the *replicate flag* as described previously.

 *Note: I believe when encoding this value it is irrelevant whether this is a signed or an unsigned integer as the value will always be positive, the type of